Music as healing. Music as service. Music as connection. Music as celebration of humanness.

 In 2015 Vrebalov created a sound installation WaterLines with architect Ronit Eisenbach, converting an old bank building into a music box in Chestertown, Maryland.
 Cosmic Love I, one of six one-minute works celebrating Terry Riley’s 80th birthday at Kronos Festival in San Francisco premiered in June 2015.
 Vrebalov’s collaborative work with director Bill Morrison, Beyond Zero: 1914 – 1918, was premiered by Kronos at Berkeley’s Cal Performances in April 2014, and received its European premiere at the Edinburgh International Festival.

 Vrebalov’s cross-disciplinary interests led to participation at residencies and fellowships that include the MacDowell Colony, Djerassi, The Hermitage, New York’s New Dramatists, Rockefeller Bellagio Center, American Opera Projects, Other Minds Festival, and Tanglewood.
 Between 2007 and 2011, Vrebalov created and led Summer in Sombor (Serbia), a week long composition workshop with the South Oxford Six composers’ collective that she co-founded in 2002 in NYC.
 The workshop facilitated the creation of over fifty new works by young composers from Europe and the USA.
+Most recently, Vrebalov joined Muzikhane (House of Music) founded by composer Sahba Aminikia in Mardin and Nusaybin, towns on Turkish/Syrian border, and made music with young refugees from Syria and Iraq.

 As a Serbian expat Vrebalov is the recipient of the Golden Emblem from the Serbian Ministry of Foreign Affairs for lifelong dedication and contribution to her native country’s culture.